tjohann/a20_sdk/README.md

     baalue (password: baalue)

-The user baalue is available on all images, it's the account for my BAnanapi cAn bus cLUstEr.
-You can use it to login via ssh.
+The user baalue is available on all images, you can use it to login via ssh.

 Cubietruck (CB3)
 ----------------

-My two cubietrucks are acting as a master node for my BAnanapi cAn bus cLUstEr.
+My two cubietrucks are acting as a master node for my Bananapi Cluster.
 It is also my test environment for the jailhouse hypervisor.
 On this device i use mainline kernel in all images.

 Additonal Hardware conneted: